rawphp-framework/rawphp-docs/docs/start/installation.md

 ## How to Install Composer

 There are two ways to install RawPHP:

-* The first way is to clone `https://github.com/rawphp-framework/rawphp.git` into your local machine, then CD into it and run `composer install` in your command line.
-If you don't have composer already installed in your system, do download and installed  [Composer](https://getcomposer.org/) .
+## Installation
+There are two ways to install RawPHP:

-* The second way is to use [Composer](https://getcomposer.org/) to install RawPHP.
+* The first way, (recommended) is to use [Composer](https://getcomposer.org/) to install RawPHP.
-Navigate to the folder you wish to install RawPHP, then run the below code in your command line
+Navigate to the folder in your computer where you wish to install RawPHP, then run the below code in your command line
 ```
-$ composer require partner/rawphp
+$ composer create-project --prefer-dist partner/rawphp
 ```

+* The second way (only use this if the first method doesn't work for you) is to clone `https://github.com/rawphp-framework/rawphp.git` into your local machine, then CD into it and run `composer install` in your command line.
+If you don't have composer already installed in your system, do download and installed  [Composer](https://getcomposer.org/) .

 Both methods install RawPHP and all required dependencies.
 RawPHP requires PHP 5.5.0 or newer.